-IBAN, SWIFT, BIC and Routing numbers are four of the most common ones banks use to determine where your money needs to go when being transferred but in France, it’s the almighty RIB.
+IBAN, SWIFT, BIC and Routing numbers are four of the most common banking code that banks use to determine where your money needs to go when transferring money internationally and locally, but in France, it’s the almighty bank RIB number.

 Forget routing numbers:

 You’ll never be asked for a bank routing number in France unless someone is sending money to a USA or Canadian bank account.

-As far as I can tell, the USA and Canada are the only two countries that use ABA Routing Numbers to identify individual bank branches and transit information to process cheques, payments, and transfers.
+As far as I know, the USA and Canada are the only two countries that use ABA Routing Numbers to identify individual bank branches and transit information to process cheques, payments, and transfers.
 The majority of countries around the world rely on IBANs to send and receive currencies.

 Details on a French Rib with a French name

-I’ve broken down each of the RIB components below and included the French word with English translation for you.
+I’ve broken down each component of the RIB document and included the French word with an English translation for you below.

 1) Bank name: (Banque)

-- Ribs will always have the bank name and usually a logo also.
+- Rib documents will always have the bank name and usually a logo also.

 3) NAME: (Titulaire de Compte )

-- The first and last names or company name of the account holder.
+- The first and last names or company names of the account holders.
 Joint accounts will have all account holder names.

 4) Bank code: (Code Banque )